 This course consists of:

-(a.) carry out a program of research on an agreed topic approved by the school or department of enrolment in the candidate's chosen discipline for a specified period, including attending and/or presenting at seminars and other related activities as indicated by the relevant department/school
+1. carry out a program of research on an agreed topic approved by the school or department of enrolment in your chosen discipline for a specified period, including attending and/or presenting at seminars and other related activities as indicated by the relevant department/school

-The candidate will develop and present a live performance in a public venue, which will normally be in one of the fields of directing, theatre making or dramatic writing.
-The candidate's performance will embody the results of the research investigation, which will be into the contexts, theoretical influences, aesthetic elements and performance making processes of the project.
-The critical commentary will be an explication and analysis of the performance research project and will address methodological and theoretical issues that arise during the research investigation.
+You will develop and present a live performance in a public venue, which will normally be in one of the fields of directing, theatre making or dramatic writing.
+Your performance will embody the results of the research investigation, which will be into the contexts, theoretical influences, aesthetic elements and performance making processes of the project.
+The thesis will be an explication and analysis of the performance research project and will address methodological and theoretical issues that arise during the research investigation.

-The performance will normally be 60-90 minutes and the commentary 30,000-35,000 words.
-The combined elements should constitute the equivalent of a research submission normally between 80,000 and 100,000 words.
+The performance will normally be 60-90 minutes and the thesis 30,000-35,000 words.
+The combined elements should constitute the equivalent of a research submission of 80,000 words.
 Calculations of equivalence are based on the proposal that one minute of actual stage time at this level is equivalent to at least 700 words of dialogue and stage directions.
 A performance work of 60-90 minutes would thus be equivalent to 40,000-45,000 words.